osmosis-labs/iavl/docs/node/node.md

 		}

 		if node.rightHash == nil {
-			panic("node.rightHash was nil in writeBytes")
+			panic("node.rightHash was nil in WriteBytes")
 		}
 		cause = encodeBytes(w, node.rightHash)
 		if cause != nil {